 Why this recipe works

-- Flavor- these cupcakes are loaded with all the flavors of banana pudding from the fresh banana to the vanilla pudding to the nilla wafer on top!
+- Flavor- these cupcakes are loaded with all the flavors of banana pudding from the fresh banana to the vanilla pudding to the Nilla wafer on top!

 - Texture- the texture of these cupcakes is moist, light, and fluffy, and simply melt in your mouth deliciously.